Welcome to Backpack for teachers!

 Padlet also offers a few tools that will be valuable if organization is important to you.

-Embedding padlets: You can also manage padlets you're interested in by posting the padlets on a padlet.
+Embedding padlets: You can also manage padlets you're interested in by posting the padlets within another padlet.
 This concept is called a central wall and it allows you to share collections of padlets.
 Here's what it looks like.

 Classroom examples

-Group discussion: Use a shared wall or grid padlet to gather and address student thoughts in an organized fashion.
+Group discussion: Use a shared Wall or Grid padlet to gather and address students' thoughts in an organized fashion.

 Study guide: You can post any file type on a padlet.
-Take advantage of this fact to build comprehensive study guides that gather pdf files, images, text, and video all in one place.
+Take advantage of this feature to build comprehensive study guides that gather pdf files, images, text, and video all in one place.

 Lecture presentation with Slideshow: Padlet offers a feature called Slideshow, which allows you to build beautiful presentations with just one click.
 Slideshow is an easy way for students to build and present slideshows for the class and a great option for teachers that are sick of PowerPoint.
 Learn more here.